patrickhener/dart-o-mat-3000/README.md

 # Feature TODOs
 - Different Sounds to choose from
-- Game Controller to only show last two throw round per user
+- Game Controller to only show last two throw round per user (Might not matter with the current gameController layout as the table grows downwards beneath game Controls)
-- Show Player score in game controller
-- Show active player in game controller
 - If more than 2 player do not end game after one player get's 0/wins cricket

 # Bugs TODOs
-- Delete last Throws when first throw of new round
-- Average of round sum not of all Throws
 - When Bust change throws to zero and don't delete them from database

 # New Games TODOs